 - 90 percent of adults who are currently addicted began using alcohol and other drugs before the age of 18.

 - By the eighth grade, 28 percent of teens have consumed alcohol and 17 percent have smoked marijuana.

 - Alcohol plays a role in over 4,300 teenage deaths every year.

-- Youth who drink alcohol are 50 times more likely to use cocaine.
+- Statistics on underage drinking show that youth who drink alcohol are 50 times more likely to use cocaine.

 - More than 60 percent of high school students say that they know of drugs kept, sold, or used in their school.

 - 60 percent of teens get abused prescription drugs from the medicine cabinets.
 These medications belong to family, relatives, and/or friends.